Trades Pass Local 793 Resolution on Bill C-377

 Gallagher Acclaimed as a Building Trades VP

 Local 793 business manager Mike Gallagher has been acclaimed as a vice-president on the executive board of the Provincial Building and Construction Trades Council of Ontario.
 He was acclaimed at the Council’s annual convention in Toronto on Oct.
 19. Gallagher was nominated by Local 793 president Joe Redshaw.
-Redshaw noted that Gallagher was recently re-elected […]
+Redshaw noted that Gallagher was recently re-elected to a fifth term as business manager of Local 793.
+Patrick Dillon was acclaimed as the business manager and secretary-treasurer of the Council.
+Gallagher had nominated Dillon, noting that he’s done an admirable job over […]

 Gallagher Re-elected to Building Trades BoardLocal 793 business manager Mike Gallagher has been acclaimed as a vice-president on the executive board of the Provincial Building and Construction Trades Council of Ontario.